 On a consumer-grade broadband line, it will take more than 500 hours (or about 20 days) to transmit the contents of a 20TB external hard drive on a 100Mb dedicated line, and it is expected to last more than a month and is only used for uploading.
 Remember to keep a copy of the file and encrypt the hard drive to be sent.

 5. Google Drive

 Although Gmail messages can only contain attachments up to 25MB, when the file is too large, Google can give you the option to place it in Google Drive and send a link for sharing.
 Gmail users can share files and folders up to 10GB.
 Considering that Google's free tier can provide you with 15GB of storage space, so you can share large files repeatedly for absolutely free (assuming you delete, clear and duplicate).

 Google allows you to choose to create a link that can be shared with anyone or just to create a link to the person who sent you an email with the link.
-The premium plan starts at $1.99 (£1.55) per month and can store 100GB of storage space.

 Although FTP (File Transfer Protocol) may be outdated compared to cloud services such as Dropbox and Google Drive, it is still one of the most reliable methods for uploading and downloading files.